chirchiyoussef/academic-a2a-mcp-startup-evaluation-pipeline/README.md

 This improved robustness, but did not fully solve the issue.
 DuckDuckGo still does not guarantee that the webpage actually needed will appear within the early retrieved results.

-## Context-Window Constraints in Web Processing
+## 📏 Context-Window Constraints in Web Processing

-This problem became even harder because the agents were operating under small context-window limits.
+This problem became harder because the agents were operating under small context-window limits.

 Even when many potentially useful pages were available, the system could not process an unlimited number of webpages.
 This created a tradeoff between: